HOME-BUILT AIRCRAFT (1980) & HISTORICAL AIRCRAFT (2016)

 The Executive Secretary of ECAC was approached recently by the European Federation of Light, Experimental and Vintage Aircraft, asking that ECAC establish the position regarding the implementation of its 1980 recommendation, and any requirements which are imposed by States notwithstanding that recommendation.

 Directors General of Civil Aviation of the ECAC States concluded that it was reasonable for the European home-built aircraft sector to expect to have straightforward access to information about the basis on which such aircraft may be flown in ECAC States.
 They tasked the ECAC Secretariat with establishing the facts, and with making the relevant information available in some convenient format to the owners of home-built aircraft.
 The following information is based on data compiled from a questionnaire sent to all ECAC Member States.

 However, we strongly advise home-built aircraft owners to contact the Member State before operating such aircraft in the different ECAC States.

 ECAC RECOMMENDATION ON HISTORICAL AIRCRAFT - 2016 (ECAC/35-1)

 They were factory-manufactured, designed before 1 January 1955 and their production ended before 1 January 1975.
 Previously, they held an ICAO-compliant certificate of airworthiness.
-Now they operate under national rules as they fall within the scope of Annex II of the EU Regulation (EC) 216/2008 (related to aircrafts for which EASA does not have competence).
-The newly adopted Recommendation should contribute to sustaining the historical knowledge of the FNRP aircrafts, which is of great interest to many across Europe.
+Now they operate under national rules as they fall within the scope of Annex II of the EU Regulation (EC) 216/2008 (related to aircraft for which EASA does not have competence).
+The newly adopted recommendation should contribute to sustaining the historical knowledge of the FNRP aircraft, which is of great interest to many across Europe.